Start9Labs/cln-startos/docs/instructions.md

 ## Using a Wallet

-CLN can be connected to wallets supporting connecting over tor to the Sparko interface or the REST inferface (credentials for both are located in
+CLN can be connected to wallets supporting connecting over tor to the Sparko interface or the REST interface (credentials for both are located in
 `Properties`).
 For a list of compatible wallets, see
 <a href="https://docs.start9.com/latest/guides/service-guides/lightning/index" target="_blank">https://docs.start9.com/latest/guides/service-guides/lightning/index</a>.